-Yes, Mr. Trump ran on a platform that rejects the notion that trade agreements have worked to America’s favor.
+Mr. Trump ran on a platform that rejects the notion that trade agreements have worked to America’s favor.
 He promised some major reversals of trade policies.
-But the Trump campaign did not seed the idea or flip the switch in voters’ minds.
-His positioning reflects the culmination of a troubling, slow-moving — and predictable — trend.
+Will he dump trade?

 Politicians critical of trade and globalization often point to the decline in U.S. manufacturing jobs as proof positive of America’s dwindling economic might.

 While anti-trade rhetoric has been a regular feature of the U.S. political landscape, opinion polls show that Americans are not in fact generally opposed to trade or trade agreements with other nations.